 Oxfam UBC is committed to developing innovative ways to support Oxfam's important aid and relief work, and to raising awareness of global poverty.
 We act locally, helping to create UBC's Ethical Purchasing Policy Committee, which draws together representatives from the UBC Alma Mater Society, the administration, and Oxfam Canada, and is committed to the goal of a "No Sweat" campus.
 We also foster partnerships to host exciting events such as fundraiser dinners, film nights, concerts, rallies, Uneven Playing Field soccer games, and workshops.
 Come join us and take this opportunity to act locally on global issues, while meeting great people and building lifelong skills.

 The Sauder School of Business's Net Impact Club is devoted to finding business solutions that promote environmental and social sustainability.
-It's Sauder's largest student club and has over 130 members.
+Net Impact is Sauder's largest graduate student club.
 The group hosts speakers, pro-bono consulting sessions and other social and networking events.
 Net Impact members attend conferences worldwide and volunteer in the community to make an impact.
-Its flagship event is the Sauder Net Impact Conference and Career Fair which occurs each spring, bringing in 160 attendees, and representatives from 40 community-minded organizations.
-In 2009, prominent conference speakers included Vancouver Mayor Gregor Robertson and the David Suzuki Foundation’s CEO, Peter Robinson.
+Its flagship event is the Sauder Net Impact Conference which occurs each spring, bringing in 160 attendees, and representatives from business, academia, government, and the community.

 We're here to give you opportunities to take part in incredible projects in the field of social enterprise.
 We seek to educate students about all aspects of social enterprise, engage students in active examples of social enterprise, and connect students to social enterprise organizations and professionals and other students, locally and internationally.